Workplace Injury Lawyer in Michigan: Safety Codes for Construction Workers

 Everyone needs standards, and safety codes for construction help reduce injury in one of America’s most dangerous professions.
-Construction accident lawyers at our law firm can offer amazing help and support if these safety standards are not met or if a workplace incident results in worker injury.
+Construction accident lawyers and workers’ compensation lawyers at our law firm can offer amazing help and support if these safety standards are not met or if a workplace incident results in worker injury.

 Everyone has a right to a safe and sanitary working environment.
 LARA’s Rules 128, 129, and 130 dictate that employers in Michigan must provide:

 - Drinking water in a container or containers that are nontoxic

 - Individual, personal water drinking cups or bottles

 - Safe storage of drinking water cups and safe disposal of used cups

 - No mixing of non-drinking water with drinking water

 - Adequate toilets for construction crew as per state-regulated toilet to worker ratio